The Perfect Barcelona Itinerary: 4 Days of Fun

 Is that a slight hangover we see?
 Well, get up, get moving and shake it off because you’re spending the morning at La Boqueria food market.
 A Barcelona institution, it’s an unmissable stop whether you're a foodie or not.
 Choose one of the jewel-coloured fresh juices sold by practically every stall and browse until you find something that catches your interest for a late breakfast (which won't take long).

-Dust off any cobwebs hanging around on your last morning of this Barcelona itinerary of 4 days by spending a few hours exploring Park Güell.
+Dust off any cobwebs hanging around on your last morning of this Barcelona trip by spending a few hours exploring Park Güell.
 Home to the city’s famous mosaic lizard plus some incredible views, it’s a great way to round off your trip.

 For a truly memorable lunch, head to Mont Bar.
 This chic and well-designed space uses seasonal and organic ingredients to make next-level food.
 You’ve still got time to squeeze in one more museum before your flight home.
 The Museu Marítim happens to be one of the finest examples of Catalonian Gothic architecture still standing, as well as an extensive collection of everything nautical.